-For milesge, or the abowance made to officers of the army for the transportation of themselves and their baggage when traveling on duty without troops, escorts or supplies, five hundred thousand dollars.
+For mileage, or the allowance made to officers of the army for the transportation of themselves and their baggage when traveling on duty without troops, escorts or supplies, five hundred thousand dollars.

-For transportation of the army, including the baggage of the treeps, when moving either by land or water; of clothing, camp and garrison equipage, from the depot at Philadelphia to the several posts and army depots, and from those depots to the troops in the field; and subsistence from the places of purchase and from the places of delivery, under contains and from the places of delivery, under conin the field; and subsistence from the places of pur-chase and from the places of delivery, under con-tract, to such places as the circumstances of the ser-vice may require them to be seat; of ordinance, ord-names stores, and small arms from the foundries and armories to the arsenals, for difficultions, frontier posts, carris, and drays; and of sulps and other scaegoing vessels and boats required for the transportation of supplies and for garrison purposes; for drayage and carriage at the several posts; hire of teamsters; transportation of funds for the pay and other disbursing departments; the expense of sailing public transports on the various rivers, the Gull of Mexico, and the Atlantic, and for procuring water at such posts as from their situation require it to be brought from a distance, and for clearing reads and brought from a distance, and for clearing roads and removing obstructions from roads, harbors, and riv-ers, to the extent which may be required for the ac-tual operation of the troops in the field, sixteen million two hundred and twenty thousand nine hun-terd and fifty-four dollars.
+For transportation of the army, including the baggage of the troops, when moving either by land or water; of clothing, camp and garrison equipage, from the depot at Philadelphia to the several posts and army depots, and from those depots to the troops in the field; and subsistence from the places of purchase and from the places of the service may require them to be sent; of ordnance, ordnance stores, and small arms from the foundries and armories to the arsenals, fortifications, frontier posts, and army depots; freights, wharfage, tolls, and ferriages; the purchase and hire of horses, mules, and harness, and the purchase and repair of wagons, caris, and drays; and of ships and other sea-going vessels and boats required for the transportation of supplies and for garrison purposes; for drayage and cartage at the several posts; hire of teamsters; transportation of finds for the pay and other dishursing departments: the expense of sailing public transports on the various rivers, the Gult of Mexico, and the Atlantic, and for procuring water at such posts as from their situation require it to be brought from a distance, and for clearing roads and removing obstructions from roads, harbors, and rivers, to the extent which may be required for the care. undred dollars.

-For gunboats on the western rivers, one million tollars.

-thre of quarters for troops; of storehouses for the safekeeping of military stores; of grounds for summer cantorments and for temporary huts, one million five hundred thousand dollars.

-For clothing, camp and garrison equipage, thir en million four hundred and sixteen thousand four bundred and thirty seven dollars and two cents For contingencies of the army, two hundred the ind dollars.
-For the medical and hospital departments, on hu dred and forty-one dollars.
+For mileage, or the allowance made to officers of to the extent which may be required for the ac thal operation of the troops in the field, sixteen nillion two hundred and twenty thousand nine hun-dred and fifty-four dollars.
+For gunboats on the western rivers, one million diars.
+Hire of quarters for troops; of storehouses for e safe keeping of military stores; of grounds for mmer cantorments and for temporary huts, one illion five hundred thousand dollars.
+For clothing, camp and garrison equipage, thir-en million four hundred and sixteen thousand four nadred and thirty-seven dollars and two cents.
+For contingencies of the army, two hundred thou-old dollars. medical and hospital departments, o million two hundred and seventy-one thousand eight hur dred and forty-one dollars.

-For armament of fortifications, four bundred and fifty-even thousand six hundred dollars.
+For armament of fortifications, four hundred and fitty-seven thousand six hundred dollars.

-For the current expenses of the ordnance service, two hundred and six thousand two hundred and ninety-two dollars.
-For ordnance, ordnance stores, and supplies, in-cluding horse equipments for all mounted troops, two million three hundred and sixty thousand dolars.
-For the manufacture of arms, two million five numbers and seventy-three thousand three hundred and ten dollars.

-For increasing the manufacturing capacity of the attornal armory, four hundred and twenty-two thousand five hundred dollars.

-For the purchase of gunpowder and lead, four undired and fifty-one thousand seven hundred and ighty dollars.
+For the current expenses of the ordnance ser-vice, two hundred and six thousand two hundred ind ninety-two-dollars.
+For ordinance, ordinance stores, and supplies, in-huding horse equipments for all mounted treops, we million three hundred and sixty thousand dol-For the manufacture of arms, two million five undred and seventy-three thousand three hundred nd ten dollars.
+For increasing the manufacturing capacity of the ational armory, four hundred and twenty-two thou-andfive hundred dollars.
+For the purchase of gunpowder and lead, four undred and fifty-one thousand seven hundred and islate dollars.

-ighty dollars.

-For the purchase of artillery horses, two hundred and seventy-five thousand dollars. and seventy-five thousand dollars.
-For additions to and extensions of the shop-room, machinery, tools, and fixtures at the different arsensis, one hundred and twenty-six thousand six hundred spiners dollars.
+undred and fitty-one thousand ighty dollars.
+For the purchase of artillery horses, two hundred and seventy-five thousand dollars.
+For additions to and extensions of the shop-room, machinery, tools, and fixtures at the different arsen-ils, one hundred and twenty-six thousand six hunis, one hundred and twenty-six thousand six hun-fred and ninety dollars.